 China is critical to the global economy and flow of goods across the world.
-Port Technology International (PTI) has asked: what are the top ports in China?
+PTI has asked: what are the top ports in China?

 Beijing boasts seven of the 10 busiest ports on Earth and has very close economic ties to the other three – Singapore, Busan and Hong Kong.

 In 2001 only one of the ports listed below would have it into the world’s top five ports.
 Those that featured in the top 10 jostled for space with many of the major ports of Europe and North America.